Normal Wear and Tear

 Sticky cabinets and interiors

-Shower mold due to lack of regular cleanings
+Shower mildew due to lack of regular cleanings

 Missing or cracked bathroom tiles